Mark O'Brien (footballer, born 1984)

-Mark O'Brien (born 13 May 1984 in Dublin, Ireland), is an Irish footballer who plays for Dundalk in the League of Ireland Premier Division.
+Mark O'Brien (born 13 May 1984) is an Irish former professional footballer who played as a central midfielder.

-O'Brien is a central midfielder and comes from a footballing background as his father Derek played for Shamrock Rovers from 1981 to 1983 and his uncles Fran and Ray both played for Ireland.
+O'Brien comes from a footballing background as his father Derek played for Shamrock Rovers from 1981 to 1983 and his uncles Fran and Ray both played for Ireland.
 His younger brother Colin played alongside him at Shelbourne.

 Career

 Early years

-O'Brien played for Belvedere at youth level and made several appearances at under-age level for Ireland.
+O'Brien was born in Dublin, Ireland.
+He played for Belvedere at youth level and made several appearances at under-age level for Ireland.
 He began his senior career at Shamrock Rovers making his debut on 7 May 2003 in a League of Ireland Cup tie against Bray Wanderers.
 He impressed enough to win the Young Player of the Year at the club in 2004.

 Bohemians

 O'Brien then signed for bitter rivals Bohemians for the 2005 season and he made his debut for Bohs against his former club Shamrock Rovers on 18 March 2005 at Dalymount Park.
 He never showed the same form at Bohemians and midway through the 2006 season, he returned to Shamrock Rovers on loan where he helped the Hoops to the First Division title.
 After his loan spell finished at the end of the 2006 season, he returned to Bohemians but had failed to appear for the first team during the 2007 season only making under-21 appearances.